chr15m/twiiit.com/README.md

 Yes.
 When somebody uses the site their IP is visible to the service.
 Once they are redirected to one of the Nitter instances their IP is visible to that particular instance.

-You can use Tor or a VPS to obfuscate your IP address and useragent.
+You can use Tor or a VPN to obfuscate your IP address and useragent.